TEMPORARY PARTIAL TRAIL CLOSURE

 Bellaire Woods Nature Preserves features trails that lead hikers past branching streams, springs, and bogs.
 But these wet conditions have also lead to a section of the trail degrading, eroding and widening–damaging the surrounding ecosystem.
 For this reason, one section of the figure eight shaped trail system at Bellaire Woods Nature Preserve is temporarily closed.

 Please refer to our updated trail map to plan your next hike!
-(Note that the interactive map on this page does not reflect the partial trail closure).
 Thank you for helping us heal and restore this nature preserve!

 Planning Your Hike